 Q & A

-A simple search on the internet or even a quick look through a phone-book will reveal that thousands of different organizations/denominations claim to be a "church" of some sort.
+A simple search on the internet will reveal that thousands of different organizations/denominations claim to be a "church" of some sort.
 Some commonly seen organizations include the "Baptist Church", the "Church of Christ of Latter Day Saints", the "Lutheran Church", and the list goes on.
 With so many different competing voices, it can be a challenge to determine which voice is correct.
 However, instead of adding to the number of competing views, we would simply like to direct each person to the One True Voice: the Bible.
 Although there is not enough room to answer every question that you might have, we hope that you will find this information useful.
 We have no intention of inventing new answers to please large crowds, but we would invite you to join us in searching for the Truth.

 Is your question answered?

 The church of Christ is not a title given to an organization or social group.
 The church of Christ rather, is God’s fulfillment of the redemptive plan outlined in the Old Testament.
 In fact, 750 years before Christ came to Earth, Isaiah announced the eventual establishment... read more

 We believe in the importance of going back to the original teachings in the New Testament and restoring the church and Christian living as it first was when Jesus' apostles established it.
 God did not have the apostles start a primitive version of the church and then leave it up to... read more

 Some of the elements that existed in the church in New Testament times were specific to the first- century and are not important to restore.
 For example, we do not need to dress in first-century clothing and use oil lamps.
 However, there are teachings and practices... read more

 The church of Christ is neither Catholic nor Protestant, but simply "Christ's church" without any other descriptors - a nondenominational church.
 When the apostle Paul wrote to the Christians in Rome, he wrote: "all the churches of Christ send greetings.
 (Rom 16:16)" Today... read more